Loupeznik/ado-config-transform-task/.husky/README.md

 When you run `git commit`, the pre-commit hook will:
 - Navigate to `src/ConfigTransformTask`
 - Run `npm run lint` to check code with Biome
-- Run `npm run build` to compile TypeScript
+- Run `npx tsc --noEmit` to type-check TypeScript (without generating files)

 If any check fails, the commit will be aborted.